ideditor/schema-builder/README.md

 }
 ```

-If `fields` or `moreFields` are not defined, the values of the preset's "parent"
-preset are used.
-For example, `shop/convenience` automatically uses the same
-fields as `shop`.

-In both explicit and implicit inheritance, fields for keys that define the
-preset via `tags` are generally not inherited, even when specified by the parent explicitly.
+Fields for keys that define the preset via `tags` are generally not inherited.
-E.g. the `shop` field is not inherited by `shop/…` presets.
+E.g. the `shop` field is not inherited despite specifying as inherinting from `{shop}` presets.
 This can be overwritten by adding the field explicitly like `"fields": [ "shop", "{shop}" ],`

 ##### `icon`